VegaL101/Setting-up-a-basic-home-lab/README.md

 Step 2:
 Download The Ubuntu and Kali-Linux ISO image.

-A ISO image is typically used for installing a operating system in a computer.
-We will be using the Ubuntu and the Kali-Linux ISO image to create virtual machines with these operating systems.
-The images below will direct you to their respective websites, where you can download them.
+An ISO image is commonly used to install an operating system on a computer.
+In this case, we'll be using Ubuntu and Kali Linux ISO images to set up virtual machines with these operating systems.
+By clicking on the images below, you'll be directed to their respective websites where you can download the images.

 Ubuntu: